SymfonyCasts/vue/sfcasts/ep1/product-card.md

 or container versus presentational components.

-This pattern says that you should try to organize some components to be smart - components that make AJAX calls and changing state - and other components to be dumb - that receive props, render HTML and maybe emit an event when the user does something.
+This pattern says that you should try to organize some components to be smart - components that make AJAX calls and change state - and other components to be dumb - that receive props, render HTML and maybe emit an event when the user does something.

 `product-card` is another example of a dumb, or "presentational" component.
-Sure, it has a computed property to do some basic data manipulation, but this is just a component that receives a prop and renders them, maybe with some minor data formatting.
+Sure, it has a computed property to do some basic data manipulation, but this is just a component that receives a prop and renders, maybe with some minor data formatting.

-To compare to the Symfony world, one way to think about this is that a smart component is like a controller: it does *all* the work of getting the data ready.
+To compare this to the Symfony world, one way to think about this is that a smart component is like a controller: it does *all* the work of getting the data ready.
 That might involve calling other services, but that's not important.
 Once it has all the data, it passes it into a template, which is like a dumb component.
 The